Luck favors the prepared mind.

 Prepare in your mind

-The way they walk, shake hands with the interviewers, and respond to things that happen in an interview room is just not right, and the hiring managers feel it that way….
+The way they walk, shake hands with the interviewers, and respond to things that happen in an interview is just not right, and the hiring managers feel it that way….

 Try to relax before your interview.
 Listen to your favorite music, read a good book, think on something nice, and repeat to yourself that you did what you could to succeed, and the rest is not under your control.